pirsch-analytics/docs/docs/billing.md

 If you decide not to upgrade, we will stop analyzing traffic for your sites and the date filter on the dashboard will be limited to the end of your free trial.

-To manage your subscription, go to the Billing page from the top right menu.
+To manage your subscription, go to the Billing page from the top-right menu.

 ![Manage Your Subscription](static/billing.png)